 Exports

-The MME data show that the production of 2023 was fully exported for a total amount of US$ 1.16 bn.
+The MME data shows that the production of 2023 was fully exported for a total amount of US$ 1.16 bn.
 No additional quantities coming from previous periods were exported during 2023.

 The exports by destination for the FY 2023 are summarized in the table below: